lucasspain13/out-sports-qc/README.md

+# This website was vibe coded using Claude 4 Sonnet

 # Out Sports League - Complete Platform

 A comprehensive React application for the Out Sports League LGBTQ+ sports community, featuring both a public website and a full-featured admin dashboard for league management.